deeplearningbrasil/mars-gym/docs/source/quick_start.rst

   You can now view your Streamlit app in your browser.
   Local URL: http://localhost:8501

-In this platform you'll be able to select experiments, metrics, and visualize them in a number of ways.
+In this platform you'll be able to select experiments, metrics, and visualize them in a number of ways, including the iteraction results from training.

 .. .. image:: ../../images/dataviz/image2.png